0n3man/wifi2wifi/README.md

 need the access point part of the original capability.
 However I still need a way to get the second interface connected to the local network.
 David's code provides a web server and wifi configuration commands that enable configuring the second interface.
+This is how it works:

-- the device is not on the local wifi network when it is first turned on, however it will be broadcasting its own wifi access point pm the second interface, which can be used to access the web server on the pi.
+- The wifi2wifi pi is not connected to the local wifi network when it is first turned on.
+It starts by broadcasting its own wifi access point on the second wireles interface.
+This acccess point is used to access the web server on the pi.
-  The user connects their phone or laptop to the fire_tv_access access point and thens useing a web browser (not a native app!) to access the device at the URL 172.16.33.1 or `<hostname>.local`.
-The user can select then their desired wifi network and enter the password on a web page and transfer it to the web server running on the device.
-At this point the device connects the second wifi interface to the internet using the credentials the user provided.
+  The user connects their phone or laptop to the fire_tv_access access point and thens using a web browser (not a native app!) to access the device at the URL http://172.16.33.1/.
+The user can select their desired wifi network for internet access and enter the password on a web page.
+The entered response is then used to configred the second wifi interface to give internet access.

-The code is Linux-specific, depends on systemd, and has so far only been tested on a Raspberry Pi 3.
-The projects needs hostapd, dhcpcd, dnsmasq and openvpn to work.
+The code is Linux-specific, depends on systemd, and has only been tested on a Raspberry Pi 3+.
+That said it should also work on other version of pi hardware.
+I suspect it would also run on other arm based boards.
+The only requirement is that the linux distribution uses hostapd, dhcpcd, dnsmasq and openvpn to work.
 You start by loading the raspberry pi operating system.
-To get to the command line you can either use the console or ssh.
+You need command line access either vai a console or ssh.
 If you plan to use ssh remember to put a file named ssh in the /boot partition of the micro sd prior to booting your pi.
 You should do the normal pi configuration to set the timezone and keyboard.
 Do not configure wifi.

-For this build I used a cudy wifi adaptor available here:
+For this build I used the internal pi wifi and a cudy wifi adaptor available here:
 ```
 https://www.amazon.com/gp/product/B084FS7BWF/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1
 ```